 Aristolochia littoralis is native to coastal areas in South America, notably in Brazil but also found from Columbia and Ecuador south to Argentina.
 The name for the genus comes from the Greek words 'aristos' meaning "best" and 'locheia' meaning "childbirth" which is thought to be a references to the flower's structure resemblance to a human fetus.
 The specific epithet is Latin meaning "of the seashore" in reference to where this plant is often found.
 It is also commonly called Dutchman’s pipe.
 We grew this species from 1989 until 2008 and continue to grow the larger flowering Aristolochia gigantea.

-The information about Aristolochia littoralis displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Aristolochia littoralis that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.